 Start your 2020 with a girl power boost!
-These 10 books are a few of my favourites plus some that I’ve added to my list to read in 2020.
+These 10 books are a few of my favourites plus some that I’ve added to my list to read this year.
 Happy reading!

 Happy New Year!
 Welcome to the “Roaring Twenties” of the 21st century and the year we’re all supposed to see clearly in.
 To help with that, my book list to start the year is all about girl power, with nine books written by and about inspiring women—and one by a very smart man who will make you think about your money with more clarity and less stress.

-Also, this isn’t an exclusive to women book list.
-Feel free to suggest them to the men in your life as books they also need to read in 2020!
+Also, this isn’t an exclusive-to-women book list.
+Feel free to suggest them to the men in your life as books they also need to read!